-Meeting Cloud File Storage Cost and Performance Goals
+Meeting Cloud Storage Cost and Performance Goals – Harder than You Think

-The biggest challenge in adopting cloud isn’t the technology shift – it’s finding the right balance of cost vs. performance and availability that justifies moving to the cloud.
+The biggest challenge in adopting the cloud isn’t the technology shift – it’s finding the right balance of storage cost vs performance and availability that justifies moving data to the cloud.
 We all have a learning curve as we migrate major workloads into the cloud.
 That’s to be expected as there are many choices to make – some more critical than others.

 In order to meet customer and business SLAs, cloud-based workloads must be carefully designed.
 At the core of these designs is how data will be handled.
 Choosing the right file service component is one of the critical decisions a cloud architect must make.